BrightcoveLearning/play-2019-techathon/docs/intro.md

 ## Upload a Local Video File

+## EXTRA CREDIT: Upload a Local Video File

+If you've gotten this far, congratulations!
+You've completed the main project.
+From here on, everything is extra credit and will take a bit longer than the sections you completed above.

-## Check the Status of an Ingest Job
+## EXTRA CREDIT: Check the Status of an Ingest Job

+## EXTRA CREDIT: Redux Version

 ## References